javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 3. Classes always `use strict`.
     All code inside the class construct is automatically in strict mode.

-Also, in addition to its basic operation, the `class` syntax brings many other features with it which we'll explore later.
+Besides, `class` syntax brings many other features that we'll explore later.

 ## Class Expression